The UK Sites To Sell Secondhand Clothes Online

 They accept recognisable brands in the following categories:

-PREMIUM BRANDS IN GOOD CONDITION such as &Other Stories, Whistles, COS, Hobbs, Phase Eight, Reiss, North Face
+- Premium brands in good condition – such as &Other Stories, Whistles, COS, Hobbs, Phase Eight, Reiss, and North Face.

-DESIGNER BRANDS, WHICH CAN HAVE MINOR DEFECTS such as Kenzo, Chloe, Versace, Stella McCartney, Burberry, Missoni, Prada, Gucci
+- Designer brands, which can have minor defects – such as Kenzo, Chloe, Versace, Stella McCartney, Burberry, Missoni, Prada, and Gucci.

 Everything Thrift+ sells also has to pass their quality assessment, so before you send in your clothes, please check that they are clean, in good condition, and are a brand they accept.